Stencyl/stencylpedia/chapter-5/lists.md

 ## Challenge: Two-Dimensional Lists

-Lists are great for storing sequential information, but if you need to store a "grid" of data?
-It turns out that lists are powerful enough that you store a **List within a List**, thereby bringing it up to 2 dimensions.
+Lists are great for storing sequential information, but what if you need to store a "grid" of data?
+It turns out that lists are powerful enough that you can store a **List within a List**, thereby bringing it up to 2 dimensions.

 ![](http://static.stencyl.com/pedia2/ch5/lists/image06.png)